visual-essays/essays/examples/how-to/images/positioning/README.md

 ## Right and Left Positioning

-When the positioning is defined as `left` or `right` the component is aligned with the left or right side of the window and the width is restricted to 50% of the window.
+When the component  positioning is defined as `left` or `right` the component is aligned with the left or right side of the window and the width is calculated to be 50% of the window.
 The component height is scaled to retain the original component orientation.
 Any text that follows the component within the same section will be positioned on the opposite side of the window and will wrap around the component if the text length exceeds the image height.

 .ve-image wc:Chiang_Kai-shek_memorial_2_amk.jpg right